istio/istio.io/content/docs/setup/kubernetes/minikube/index.md

 keywords: [kubernetes,minikube]
 ---

-Follow these instructions to setup the Kubernetes cluster for Istio with Minikube.
+To setup the Kubernetes cluster for Istio with Minikube, follow these instructions:

 1. To run Istio locally, install the latest version of [Minikube](https://kubernetes.io/docs/setup/minikube/), version **0.28.0 or